deltachat/deltachat-pages/_posts/2020-01-09-iOS-appstore-release.md

 ## What's Next?

 Some features are still missing in the iOS version - they will follow in the next months.
-Some examples are showing your profile picture to others, sharing files with Delta Chat, and searching through your messages.
+Some examples are sharing files with Delta Chat, and searching through your messages.

 Stay tuned for new releases!